akhilam512/AWeatherWebApp/README.md

 # AWeatherWebApp-
-A weather web app made using Node and Open Weather Map API.
+A weather web app made using Node.js, Express and Open Weather Map API.

+It returns the temperature of a given City in degrees.